free prenuptial agreement template

 In re Estate of Hollett, 150 N.H.
 39 (2003)

-NH Supreme Court invalidated a prenup signed on the wedding morning by a 22-year-old wife with ~$5K in assets where the 52-year-old husband (~$6M estate) presented it 2 days before a 200-guest wedding and provided her an inexperienced attorney with no time to verify financials, holding that vast bargaining-power disparities require a "high standard of procedural fairness."
+NH Supreme Court invalidated a prenup signed on the wedding morning by a wife (age ~28, high-school dropout with minimal assets) where the husband (age ~58, ~$6M estate) presented it less than two days before a 200-guest wedding and provided her an inexperienced attorney with no time to verify financials, holding that vast bargaining-power disparities require a "high standard of procedural fairness."

 MacFarlane v.
 Rich, 132 N.H.
 608 (1989)